 The Group has in place an internal code which provides guidance to directors and certain employees in relation to dealings in the Company's shares.
-For FY2019, Directors and certain employees of the Group who have access to price-sensitive and confidential information are not permitted to deal in the Company's shares when they are in possession of unpublished price-sensitive information on the Group or during periods commencing fourteen days before the date of announcement of the Group's interim financial results or one month before the date of announcement of the Group's full year financial results and ending on the date of announcement of such results.
-In the event that the date of announcement of the financial results of PCCW should fall more than seven days before the date of announcement of the Group's financial results for that financial period, all directors and certain employees of the Group are not permitted to deal in the Company's shares during the period commencing seven days before the announcement of PCCW's financial results and ending on the date of announcement of the Group's results.
+For FY2019, Directors and certain employees of the Group who have access to price-sensitive and confidential information are not permitted to deal in the Company's shares when they are in possession of unpublished price-sensitive information on the Group or during periods commencing fourteen days before the date of announcement of the Group's interim financial results or one month before the date of announcement of the Group's full year financial results and ending on the date of announcement of the Group's financial results of PCCW should fall more than seven days before the date of announcement of the Group's financial results for that financial period, all directors and certain employees of the Group are not permitted to deal in the Company's shares during the period commencing seven days before the announcement of PCCW's financial results and ending on the date of announcement of the Group's results.
 The code also requires officers of the Company not to deal in securities of the Company on short-term considerations.